Xarelto, 15 mg 98 pcs

 Contraindications

-The safety of Xarelto® was evaluated in thirteen phase III studies involving 53,103 patients taking Xarelto®.
+The safety of Xarelto® was assessed in thirteen phase III studies involving 53,103 patients treated with Xarelto®.

-The number of patients who participated in the study and took at least 1 dose of rivaroxaban, the total daily dose, and the maximum duration of treatment in the phase III clinical trials with Xarelto® are shown in Table 2 below:
+The number of patients enrolled in the study who received at least 1 dose of rivaroxaban, the total daily dose and the maximum duration of treatment in the phase III clinical studies using Xarelto® are shown in Table 2 below:

 Table 2.